To schedule your COVID vaccine appointment or for more resources visituwhealth.org/covid

 You may resume sex when you feel ready.

-You will return to the clinic to see your doctor, NP or PA in 1 – 3 weeks.
+You will return to the clinic in 1-3 weeks.

 When to Call